The electroweak magnetic monopole in the presence of KSVZ axion: Conclusion

 \section{Conclusion}

 The Witten effect implies the dynamics of axion and magnetic monopole.
 The Cho-Maison monopole is a realistic electroweak monopole arisen in the Weinberg-Salam theory.
 This monopole of TeV scale mass motivates the dedicated search for electroweak monopole at colliders.
-It is plausible to explore the implication of axion to the electroweak magnetic monopole.
+It is plausible to explore the implication of axion for the electroweak magnetic monopole.

 In this work we investigate the topological solutions of Cho-Maison electroweak monopole in the presence of KSVZ axion.
-We use the spherically symmetric ansatz for the electroweak dyon and introduce the spherically symmetric function for the axion field.
+We use the spherically symmetric ansatz for the electroweak monopole and introduce the spherically symmetric function for the axion field.
 The effective Lagrangian is then showed in terms of the radial functions.
 It includes the electroweak monopole part, the axion kinetic energy as well as the axion interaction term.
 We derive the consequent equations of motion in the presence of the axion-photon coupling and show the numerical results.
 Given the above topological solutions, we calculate the characteristics of the electroweak monopole such as the monopole mass and the electromagnetic charges.
+A non-trivial hypercharge $U(1)$ permittivity-like function is used for UV regularization.

 We find that the monopole mass can be slightly changed by the axion-photon interaction.
-The presence of KSVZ axion changes the electric charge of the monopole by 20\%.
+The presence of KSVZ axion changes the electric charge of the monopole by 30\% at the given PQ scale $v_a=10^{12}~\text{GeV}$.
 These changes would have impacts on either the existence of axion or the testability of electroweak monopole.
 We also calculate the axion potential energy in terms of the axion solution from EoM, and compare with the result in the classical limit.

 \acknowledgments We would like to thank Yongcheng Wu and Ke-Pan Xie for very useful discussions.
-T.~L. is supported by the National Natural Science Foundation of China (Grant No. 12375096, 12035008, 11975129) and ``the Fundamental Research Funds for the Central Universities'', Nankai University (Grants No. 63196013).
+T.~L. is supported by the National Natural Science Foundation of China (Grant No. 12375096, 12035008, 11975129).